Netflix Metacat: Origin, Architecture, Features & More

 bashCopy code ./gradlew metacatPorts

 This will provide the mapped port (MAPPED_PORT) to access the REST API and Swagger documentation.
 3. Access the REST API at

 http://localhost:<MAPPED_PORT>/swagger-ui/index.html 4.
 To stop the docker-compose cluster, run:

 Is Metacat the missing piece in your data stack?

-Metacat is open source and is being enhanced continuously, but it’s highly customizable to the Netflix data stack and pipeline and does not have any public documentation available.
-Neither is there much information available of other third parties using Metacat to build their own metadata engine and data discovery platforms.
+Metacat is open source and is being enhanced continuously, but it’s highly customizable to the Netflix data stack and pipeline and does not have any extensive documentation available on its setup, configuration, or case studies.

-If you are also considering whether to build or buy a data catalog and discovery platform for your team, you might want to try off-the-shelf tools like Atlan, which have all features and sophistication of open source tools like Metacat, Atlas, or Amundsen, yet can be easily used by all data users and not just engineers.
+If you are considering whether to build or buy a metadata management and data cataloging platform, you might want to try off-the-shelf tools like Atlan, which have all features and sophistication of open source tools like Metacat, Atlas, or Amundsen, yet can be easily used by all data users and not just engineers.

 Netflix Metacat: Related reads